hlplab/template-R-project/README.md

 # template-R-project
 This is a template for an R project with some commonly used directories and suggestions on how to structure your data and scripts.
-It also contains example of R markdown files that can be used to knit APA-formatted articles.
+It also contains R Markdown templates that can be used to knit APA-formatted or JASA-formatted articles.
+These templates---available in the scripts/ folder--- demonstrate all the common Markdown features like equations, figures, tables, etc., figure and table caption generation, cross-referencing, citations and bibliography generations.
+The templates also include demonstrations of R Markdown features like R code chunks, inline code, etc. Finally, the templates include examples of author-colored comments that can facilitate communication between collaborators.

-## How to use this template
+# How to use this template
 If you start a new project, start by comming to this URL.
 Click "Use this template".
 That will create a new remote github repository.
 Give it the name of your new project.